WealthRocket is reader-supported. When you buy through links on the website, we may earn an affiliate commission. Learn more

 Where to redeem PC Optimum Points

-As soon as you have 10,000 PC Optimum points, you can redeem up to $10 worth of free stuff at any of their participating stores.
-That’s right – free.
-Cash out your points at any Loblaw or affiliate store (No Frills, Esso, etc.), Shoppers Drug Mart, or head online to Beautyboutique.ca, JoeFresh.ca and PC Express websites.
-Groceries, cosmetics, household products, or clothing for the family, you’ll have tons of options to spend your points on.
+As soon as you have 10,000 PC Optimum points, you can redeem up to $10 at any participating stores.
+Redeem points at any Loblaw or affiliate store (No Frills, Esso, etc.), Shoppers Drug Mart, or head online to Beautyboutique.ca, JoeFresh.ca, and PC Express websites.
+Whether you’re shopping for groceries, cosmetics, household products, or clothing for the family, you’ll have tons of options to spend your points on.

-Like any credit card, the first step is getting approved, and for a PC Financial Mastercard, there are some requirements you’ll have to meet.
+Like any credit card, the first step is getting approved.
+For a PC Financial Mastercard, there are some requirements you’ll have to meet.
 There are three things to keep in mind:

 1. Your age and residency